-BHIB Councils Insurance provides specialist insurance and risk management services to local councils.
+BHIB Councils Insurance provides specialist insurance and risk management services to local and parish councils.

-BHIB Councils Insurance is part of BHIB Insurance Brokers, one of the UK’s leading independent commercial insurance brokers with a proud history dating back over 50 years.
-We continue to improve our services as a proud member of the CLEAR Group, delivering bespoke insurance programmes and advice to the public, private and charity sectors and membership organisations.
+BHIB Councils Insurance is part of BHIB Ltd, one of the UK’s leading independent commercial insurance brokers with a proud history dating back over 50 years.
+We continue to improve our services as a proud member of the CLEAR Group, delivering bespoke insurance programmes and advice to the public, private and charity sectors, and membership organisations.

-No council is the same.
-That’s why BHIB provide a range of covers to protect not only your local council but also your clerks, councillors and volunteers.
-From public liability, employers’ liability and property damage insurance to specialist risk assessment advice and templates, BHIB Councils Insurance are on hand to support you.
+No two councils are the same.
+That’s why BHIB provide a range of insurance options to protect not only your council’s assets and liabilities, but also your clerks, councillors, and volunteers.
+From public liability, employers’ liability, and property damage insurance to the provision of risk management advice and useful templates, BHIB Councils Insurance are on hand to support you.

 Blachere Illumination has been creating festive lighting for over 45 years with care and passion.
 They are global leaders in the production of eco-responsible lighting, as well as a new summer range.

-We’re Breakthrough Communications, a specialist communications company that helps local councils connect with their communities.
+Breakthrough Communications is a specialist communications company that helps local councils connect with their communities.

-Our experienced team has decades of combined professional experience in the world of communications and engagement, and many of us have also served as councillors and clerks.
+Their experienced team has decades of combined professional experience in the world of communications and engagement - and many of them have also served as councillors and clerks.
 That means they understand the importance of good communication, how to build engagement effectively, and the unique world of parish and town councils.

-CCLA Investment Management Limited and CCLA Fund Managers Limited are authorised and regulated by the Financial Conduct Authority.
+CCLA Investment Management Limited is authorised and regulated by the Financial Conduct Authority.